 Our fast society is only getting faster, putting inordinate demands on our time and prompting the people and companies that service our lives to come up with ways to help us reclaim some of it.

 Don’t have time to read all those magazines you subscribe to?

 Not a problem.
 A new website called Brijit offers one-paragraph summaries of even the most complex and deeply researched tomes.
+[2021 Ed. note: Brijit stopped its summary service in 2008.]
 “It’s like drinking from a fire hose these days,” says founder Jeremy Brosowsky.
 “There’s more good stuff than ever, but the problem is consuming it day to day”…

 Is playing Monopoly akin to sitting through an endless symphony?